Eczema

 How is eczema diagnosed?

-Patients can undergo testing to find out what allergens and irritants are worsening their symptoms.
-Know what triggers your eczema puts you one step closer to reducing symptoms, whether through avoidance, medication or other treatments.
+As part of the diagnosis, you may be asked to undergo testing to find out what allergens and irritants are triggering symptoms.
+When you know how your eczema occurs, you are one step closer to reducing symptoms, whether it’s through avoidance, medication or other treatments.

 Skin Prick Tests